 Become a hospice volunteer

-Community Hospital has more than 30 volunteers in its therapy dog progam.
+Community Hospital has more than 35 volunteers in its Therapy Dog Progam.
 Each person and their dog make a minimum of one visit a month.
-The dogs are vaccinated, clean, on leash, and certified by Therapy Dog International.
-They navigate inpatient units at the hospital and are available upon request at the telephone number below or by asking your nurse.
+The dogs are vaccinated, on a leash, and certified by Therapy Dog International.
+They navigate inpatient units at the hospital and at Westland House, our skilled nursing center.